 1. Panel e-filing email: See FAQ #8 if you have a change of email address.

-2. Third District launches EOT e-filing: The Third District will now accept first-time only EOTs via e-filing on their website e-filing portal (link will open in new window).
+2. Third District launches EOT e-filing: The Third District will now accept first-time only EOTs via e-filing on their website e-filing portal (external link).
 No paper copies required.

-Step 1 – The Third District's e-filing website portal (link will open in new window) now accepts first time EOT e-filings which are submitted via a confidential channel (a secure FTP process).
+Step 1 – The Third District's e-filing website portal (external link) now accepts first time EOT e-filings which are submitted via a confidential channel (a secure FTP process).
 Please read and follow their site instructions.

 E-filing is voluntary in this court.